After taking anti-depressants for 7 years and becoming emotionally blunted, Ms.Meyers wanted to find healthier ways to feel better.

 13. Make waves.
 I went to Catholic school as a child with strict nuns and large classes.
 We weren't allowed to fall out of line or we'd immediately get sent to the principal's office.
 At a young age, I learned to conform, keep quiet, and fly under the radar.
 In order to feel empowered, however, we must sometimes go against the tide, voice our opinions, and show our passions.
 We must be our authentic selves or else we're living a lie and diminishing our very existence.

 14. Set goals and accomplish them.
-When we write down realistic goals and how to achieve them, we put ourselves in the powerful position to get things done and move our lives forward.
+When we establish realistic goals, we put ourselves in the powerful position to get things done and move our lives forward.
 "I'll lose 25 pounds in three weeks by eating grapefruit for breakfast and lunch," is a ridiculous aim that only sets you up for failure and disappointment.
 "I'll lose 25 pounds in the next six months by walking on the treadmill every morning, eating less sugar and carbohydrates, and making vegetarian dinners," is realistic, concrete, and attainable.

 15. Get off social media.
 Study after study shows that people are more depressed after looking at Facebook, but the throngs continue to do it.
 We are manipulated by the site as we get “rewarded” by receiving a thumbs up and a like for our photos and posts.
 We feel jealous, bitter, and sad when we see our friends and relatives frolicking at the beach, going out to fine restaurants, and playing with their new puppies.
 It's pitiful, not empowering.
 Find real friends and form meaningful relationships.